 Vaccinations are proven to be safe and effective, and they save lives.
+They are an important part of everyone’s health: babies and toddlers, school-age children, teens and pre-teens, pregnant women, adults, and seniors.
 To protect public health, the AAFP strongly recommends that patients receive all necessary vaccinations in their primary care physician’s office.

 Path to improved well being